Impossibility of spontaneous vector flavor symmetry breaking on the lattice: Introduction

 The strategy of widest generality is to directly prove a lattice version of Vafa and Witten's bound on the propagator, which would allow one to recover all the conclusions of Ref.~\cite{Vafa:1983tf} in a rigorous way (under the tacit assumption of the existence of the continuum limit).
 This was done for staggered fermions~\cite{Kogut:1974ag,Susskind:1976jm,Banks:1976ia} in Ref.~\cite{Aloisio:2000rb}, so excluding completely the possibility of breaking baryon number symmetry and the vector flavor symmetry of several staggered fields on the lattice using this discretization.
 However, in four dimensions one flavor of staggered fermions on the lattice describes four degenerate ``tastes'' of fermions in the continuum limit, and while the spontaneous breaking of the corresponding extended flavor symmetry is excluded by the result of Ref.~\cite{Aloisio:2000rb}, this limits the impossibility proof to a number of physical fermion species that is a multiple of four (and of $2^{\left[{d}/{2}\right]}$ in $d$ dimensions).
-The extension to an arbitrary number of fermion species requires the ``rooting trick''~\cite{Hamber:1983kx,Fucito:1984nu,Gottlieb:1988gr}, whose theoretical status is still not fully clear (see Refs.~\cite{Creutz:2007rk,Kronfeld:2007ek}).
+The extension to an arbitrary number of fermion species requires the ``rooting trick''~\cite{Hamber:1983kx,Fucito:1984nu,Gottlieb:1988gr} to eliminate the taste degeneracy, a procedure that has been criticized in the past (see Refs.~\cite{Creutz:2006ys,Creutz:2006wv, Creutz:2007yg,Creutz:2007pr,Creutz:2007rk,Creutz:2008kb}).
+While both theoretical arguments and numerical evidence support the validity of the rooting procedure (see Refs.~\cite{Shamir:2004zc, Bernard:2006zw,Bernard:2006vv,Shamir:2006nj,Bernard:2007eh, Adams:2008db,Bernard:2008gr}, the reviews~\cite{Durr:2005ax, Sharpe:2006re,Bernard:2006qt,Kronfeld:2007ek,Golterman:2008gt}, and references therein), its theoretical status is still not fully settled.
 It would then be nice to extend the proof of Ref.~\cite{Aloisio:2000rb} or derive a similar bound also for other discretizations that describe a single fermion species.
 However, the proof makes essential use of the anti-Hermiticity and ultralocality of the operator: while it can probably be extended quite straightforwardly to other discretizations that share these properties, e.g., the minimally doubled fermions of Karsten and Wilczek~\cite{Karsten:1981gd,Wilczek:1987kw} and of Creutz and Bori{\c ci}~\cite{Creutz:2007af,Borici:2007kz} (that are, however, still describing two fermion species in the continuum limit), it is not clear how to do so with discretizations that do not, e.g., Ginsparg-Wilson fermions~\cite{Ginsparg:1981bj,Hasenfratz:1993sp, DeGrand:1995ji,Hasenfratz:1998ri,Kaplan:1992bt,Shamir:1993zy, Narayanan:1993sk,Narayanan:1993ss,Neuberger:1997fp,Neuberger:1998wv}.